Knightmore/awesome-visual-studio/README.md

 ### Web development

 - [Web Essentials](http://vswebessentials.com/) - Web Essentials extends Visual Studio with lots of new features that web developers have been missing for many years.
+- [Typewriter](https://marketplace.visualstudio.com/items?itemName=frhagn.Typewriter) - Generates TypeScript files from c# code files using TypeScript Templates.
+This allows you to create fully typed TypeScript representations of server side API that automatically updates when you make changes to your c# code.

 ### Templates